thomaswmorris/weathergen/README.rst

 Weathergen
 ==========

-``weathergen`` simulates a time-varying vertical profile of weather parameters.
+``weathergen`` generates time-varying weather parameters.

+.. list-table:: Title
+   :widths: 25 25 50
+   :header-rows: 1

+   * - Heading row 1, column 1
+     - Heading row 1, column 2
+     - Heading row 1, column 3
+   * - Row 1, column 1
+     -
+     - Row 1, column 3
+   * - Row 2, column 1
+     - Row 2, column 2
+     - Row 2, column 3

 Usage
 -----

 After importing the package, simply pass a site and an array of times to the ```generate``` function.
-To simulate weather for the Chajnantor Plateau between June 1st and September 1st at a resolution of a minute, for example, we would write
+To simulate weather for Princeton, New Jersey between June 1st and September 1st at a resolution of a minute, for example, we would write

 .. code-block:: python